Explore 3-D Volumetric Data with Volume Viewer App

-Specify Dimensions--You can specify the dimensions in the X, Y, and Z directions.
+Specify Dimensions—In the 3D-Display tab you can specify the dimensions in the X, Y, and Z directions.

 This part of the example describes how to use the Volume Viewer Rendering Editor to modify your view of the data.
 Using the Rendering Editor, you can:

 Choose the overall viewing approach: Volume Rendering, Maximum Intensity Projection, or Isosurface.

 Modify the alphamap by specifying a preset alphamap, such as ct-bone, or by customizing the alphamap using the Opacity/Image Intensity curve.

 Specify the colormap used in the visualization.